nestjs/docs.nestjs.com/content/recipes/nestia.md

 npx nestia setup --project tsconfig.test.json
 ```

-After the setup, you can compile `@nestia/core` utilization code by using `ttsc` ([ttypescript](https://github.com/cevek/ttypescript)) command.
-If you want to run your TypeScript file directly through `ts-node`, add `-C ttypescript` argument like below:
+After the setup, you only can compile `@nestia/core` utilization code by using `ttsc` ([ttypescript](https://github.com/cevek/ttypescript)) command, because `@nestia/core` is a type of tranformer library generating validation code by analyzing DTO types.
+If you want to run your TypeScript file directly through `ts-node` without compilation, add `-C ttypescript` argument like below:

 ```bash
 # COMPILE THROUGH TTYPESCRIPT